huggingface/blog/gptq-integration.md

 This means that we can quantize each row independently.
 This is called per-channel quantization.
 For each row $W_{l[i,:]}$, OBQ quantizes one weight at a time while always updating all not-yet-quantized weights, in order to compensate for the error incurred by quantizing a single weight.
 The update on selected weights has a closed-form formula, utilizing Hessian matrices.

-The GPTQ paper improves this framework by introducing a set of optimization that reduces the complexity of the quantization algorithm while retaining the accuracy of the model.
+The GPTQ paper improves this framework by introducing a set of optimizations that reduces the complexity of the quantization algorithm while retaining the accuracy of the model.

 Compared to OBQ, the quantization step itself is also faster with GPTQ: it takes 2 GPU-hours to quantize a BERT model (336M) with OBQ, whereas with GPTQ, a Bloom model (176B) can be quantized in less than 4 GPU-hours.